Virtual network slices increase the value and performance of mobile broadband, IoT, mission-critical communication, and more

 What is network slicing?

 Network slices are virtual networks that operate on top of shared 5G infrastructure.
-Available only on 5G networks with a standalone core, each virtual network or “slice” is optimized for a defined business purpose by tailoring throughput, latency, coverage, speed, reliability, security, and more from end to end.
+Available only on 5G networks with a standalone core, each virtual network or “slice” is optimized for a defined business purpose by tailoring throughput, latency, speed, reliability, security, and more from end to end.
 Slices defined by the 5G standards of the 3rd Generation Partnership Project (3GPP) include: